WBG-Coach/coach-doc/docs/admin/sidebar-items/questionnary.md

 sidebar_position: 1
 ---

-# Questionnary
+# Questionnaire

-The questionnary area contains features and information about Teaching Practices questions.
-They are divided into the **Teaching Practices** and **Coaching Sessions** pages.
+The Questionnaire section offers tools and information related to Teaching Practices questions, divided into **Teaching Practices** and **Coaching Sessions** pages.

 ## Teaching Practices

-This page contains the main features for managing Teaching Practices and questions that are answered by Coaches in the Class Observation process.
+This page provides tools for managing Teaching Practices and their associated questions, used by Coaches during the Class Observation process.

-In this page is possible to:
+Features available on this page include:

-- Add new teaching practices
+- Adding new Teaching Practices.
-- Download the page's data
+- Downloading data from the page.
-- View questions in each teaching practice
+- Viewing questions under each Teaching Practice.
-- Edit an existing teaching practices
+- Editing existing Teaching Practices.
-- Deactivate or active a teaching practice
+- Activating or deactivating a Teaching Practice.

 ![Teaching Practices page](/img/admin_getting_started/teaching-practices-page.png)

-### Downloading page's data
+### Downloading Data

-To download the page's data tap at the "Download data" button at the top right of the screen.
+To download data from the page, click the "Download data" button at the top right of the screen.

 ![Teaching Practices page's button](/img/admin_getting_started/teaching-practices-buttons.png)

-### Add new teaching practices
+### Adding New Teaching Practices

-To add a new teaching practice, tap the "Add new teaching practice" button at the top right of the screen.
+To add a new Teaching Practice, click the "Add new teaching practice" button at the top right.
+This opens a form to input the practice's name, a question, and a description.

-The button will open a drawer, where it is possible to add a name, a question and description to the question.

 ![New Teaching Practice](/img/admin_getting_started/teaching-practices-new-tp.png)

-Once the first question is saved ou can:
+After saving the first question, you can:

-- Edited the question created
+- Edit the created question.
-- Delete the question created
+- Delete the created question.
-- Add a new question
+- Add additional questions.

 ![Adding questions](/img/admin_getting_started/teaching-practices-add-question.png)

-Once all questions have been added, click the "Save" button to save the new teaching practice.
+Click "Save" to finalize the new Teaching Practice.

-### Actions in teaching practices
+### Managing Teaching Practices

-The three-dot-button in each row of the table opens a menu of actions available of the teaching practice.
+The three-dot-button beside each Teaching Practice opens a menu with available actions.

 ![Teaching Practices' actions](/img/admin_getting_started/teaching-practices-actions.png)

-The actions have the following functionalities:
+Actions include:

 #### View

-Opens a drawer that shows the questions in the given teaching practice.
+Displays the questions associated with the selected Teaching Practice.

 ![Teaching Practices' actions](/img/admin_getting_started/teaching-practices-view.png)

 #### Edit

-Opens a drawer that allows the user to change the teaching practice's name and their questions.
+Allows editing of the Teaching Practice's name and questions.

 ![Teaching Practices' actions](/img/admin_getting_started/teaching-practices-edit.png)

 #### Activate/Deactivate

-Once selected this feature will hide the teaching practice in the coaches app.
+This feature toggles the visibility of the Teaching Practice in the coaches' app.

 ![Teaching Practices' actions](/img/admin_getting_started/teaching-practices-inactive.png)

-:::warning Connection required
+:::warning Connection Required

-The Coach needs to have access to the internet in the device to sync those modifications.
+Coaches must be online to sync these modifications.
 :::

 ## Coaching Sessions

-The coaching sessions page presents a table of each teaching practice performed.
+This page displays a table detailing each Teaching Practice session, including:

-The table contains:

-- School name
+- School name.
-- Coach's name
+- Coach's name.
-- Teacher's name
+- Teacher's name.
-- Subject of the class
+- Subject of the class.
-- If a feedback was given afterwards
+- Whether feedback was given.

 ![Coaching sessions page](/img/admin_getting_started/coaching-sessions-page.png)

-### Downloading page's data
+### Downloading Data

-To download the page's data tap at the "Download data" button at the top right of the screen.
+To download the data, click the "Download data" button at the top right of the screen.

 ![Teaching Practices page's button](/img/admin_getting_started/coaching-sessions-button.png)

-### View coaching session
+### Viewing Coaching Sessions

-The three-dot-button in each row of the table opens a menu of actions available of the coaching session.
+Clicking the three-dot-button in each row opens a menu with options for that coaching session.

 ![Coaching sessions' actions](/img/admin_getting_started/coaching-sessions-actions.png)

-Once you click to view the coaching session, a drawer will open with informations about the session, such as:
+Selecting "View" opens a drawer with details of the session, such as:

-- School's name
+- School's name.
-- Coach's name
+- Coach's name.
-- Teacher's name
+- Teacher's name.
-- Assessment of teaching practice questions
+- Responses to Teaching Practice questions.

 ![Coaching session details](/img/admin_getting_started/coaching-sessions-details.png)